-Millions of older adults are eligible for benefits from a variety of public programs, but never receive help because they either don’t know what assistance is available or how to apply for it.
-Thankfully, BenefitsCheckUp is a free online service of the National Council on Aging (NCOA) to help older adults and their families determine their eligibility for and enroll in federal, state, local and private benefit programs like Medicare and Medicaid.
-NCOA is a respected national leader and trusted partner helping older adults meet the challenges of aging through services like BenefitsCheckUp.
+Millions of elders are eligible for benefits from a variety of public programs, but never receive help because they either don’t know what assistance is available or how to apply for it.
+Thankfully, BenefitsCheckUp is a free online service of the National Council on Aging (NCOA) to help elders and their families determine their eligibility for and enroll in federal, state, local and private benefit programs like Medicare and Medicaid.
+NCOA is a respected national leader and trusted partner helping elders meet the challenges of aging through services like BenefitsCheckUp.

 Answer some questions to see if you are eligible for benefits that could help you afford food, utilities, medicine and more.
 BenefitsCheckUp does not track your personal information.